Hardik-26/scanny/README.md

 ```
 ---------------------------------------------------------------------------------------------------
 ### Other Information-
-> Currently this python package only works for Windows 8 & Above. <br>
+> Currently this Python package only works for Windows 8 & Above. <br>
-> Linux and MAC-OS compatibility comming soon in next version: 0.0.2. <br>
+> Linux and MAC-OS compatibility is coming soon in the next version: 0.0.2. <br>

 ---------------------------------------------------------------------------------------------------